mwiget/vmxdocker/README.md

 Specify the filename of the vMX distribution tar file provided in /u to the container (see --v option)

+--env CONFIG="<filename>"
+Optional.
+Specify a config file to be loaded at startup.
+Requires Junos Release 15.1F3 or higher.
+A metadata drive is built, containing the specified configuration file and added to the vRE at boot time.

 --env CFG="<filename>"
 Optional.
 Specify a config file that allows zero-touch provisioning of the vMX.
 See an example further down.
 It is possible to set a license key as well, but large configs should be transferred via netconf/ssh, because the content of the file is sent to the virtual serial based console with a 1 sec delay after each line.
+For Junos releases 15.1F3 and higher it is recommended to just use this CFG option to set a license key and use the CONFIG option to pass a full Junos configuration file.

 --env DEV="<int1> <int2> ... <intN>"
 Space separated ordered list interface list given to the vMX.
 Possible